el634dev/el634dev/README.md

 📫 Reach out!

-- 🔭 I’m currently working on a awesome codebase
+- 🔭 I’m currently working on the Core CS and Intro CS sections of OSSU
 - 🤔 I'm currently coding frontend projects
 - 💻 Most used line of code `npm run dev`
 - 📫 How to reach me: Coming Soon